 Engineering Angle: The Future Is Here — Embracing A New Paradigm In The World Of Water

-By Art Umble, Ph.D., MWH Wastewater Practice Leader for the Americas region
+By Art Umble, Wastewater Practice Leader for MWH Global in the Americas.

 Among the prominent advancements in improving public health and environment over the past two hundred years, collection and treatment of domestic wastewater ranks near the top.
 The traditional view of wastewater treatment has been of a “linear pipeline,” whereby wastewater is collected at one end of a watershed, transported as quickly as practical to the other end, where it is treated and discharged to the nearest waterbody as a disposal byproduct.
 But in recent years this “out-of-sight, out-of-mind” attitude has been rapidly giving way to a more circular approach whereby the resource values intrinsic in wastewater are recovered and returned to the local community from whence it came, contributing to its environmental, economic, and social sustainability.
 This radical shift in thinking lies at the core of what is now redefining today’s public utility.